afoxman/rnts-example/README.md

 yarn run bundle
 ```

-To see IntelliSense failures, open this repo in VS Code.

 ## React-Native Platform Extensions

 Docs: https://reactnative.dev/docs/platform-specific-code#platform-specific-extensions

-In react-native, when building or bundling TS code, or when running IntelliSense, TypeScript
+In react-native, when building or validating TS code, or when running IntelliSense, TypeScript
 should know how to resolve modules for the target platform (`ios`, `android`, `macos`, `win32`, and `windows`).

 For example, when resolving module 'button' for platform `ios`, the TS resolver should look for